SapitoSucio/froggo-guides/docs/script_commands.md

 \***itemskill** "**<skill name\>**",**<skill level\>**{,**<keep requirement\>**};

 This command is meant for item scripts to replicate single-use skills in usable items.
-It will not work properly if there is a visible dialog window or menu or if the item is not type '`Delayconsume`'.
+It will not work properly if there is a visible dialog window or menu or if the item is not type ``Delayconsume``.

 If the skill is self or auto-targeting, it will be used immediately; otherwise a target cursor is shown.

-If **<keep requirement\>** parameter is set to true, the skill's requirements will be checked.
+If **<keep requirement\>** parameter is set to true, the skill`s requirements will be checked.
 By default, the requirements for item skills are not checked, and therefore the default value is false.

 ```cpp